 Established by the family in honor of their parents.
 Many of the family members live in the Havre area and Montana.
 The successful applicant is chosen by the Bradbury family.
 Scholarship is available for students who have graduated from Havre High School, planning to attend a school in the Montana State University or University of Montana school system.
 Selection will be based upon a combination of academic achievement and participation in school and community activities.
 Any current graduating HHS student or past HHS graduate is eligible.
 Typical award is one $1,000 award.

 Award made possible by Alexander (Zander) Blewett, Hoyt & Blewett PLLC.
 One $500. scholarship is available to a wrestler-student at Havre High School each year.
-Applicant must have participated in varsity wrestling all four years of high school and demonstrated academic achievement.
-A letter of recommendation from applicant's wrestling coach is required.
+Applicant must have participated in wrestling all four years of high school and demonstrated academic achievement.
+A letter of recommendation from applicant's wrestling coach and a letter from another faculty is required.
+The applicant must provide current transcripts with seventh semester grades and SAT/ACT scores.
 Scholarship selection is made by members of the Blewett family.
 Typical award is $500.

 Award made possible by Alexander (Zander) Blewett, Hoyt & Blewett PLLC.
 One $1,000 scholarship is available to a wrestler-student at All High Schools in Montana.
-Applicant must have participated in varsity wrestling all four years of high school and demonstrated academic achievement.
-A letter of recommendation from applicant's wrestling coach is required.
+Applicant must have participated in wrestling all four years of high school and demonstrated academic achievement.
+A letter of recommendation from applicant's wrestling coach and a letter from another faculty member is required.
+The applicant must provide current transcripts with seventh semester grades and SAT/ACT scores.
 Scholarship selection is made by members of the Blewett family.
 Typical award is $1,000.

 HHS & HI-LINE GRADS, CURRENT AND PAST GRADS ELIGIBLE